UltraSeP: Sequence-aware Pre-training for Echocardiography Probe Movement Guidance: Related Work

-\textbf{AI-assisted ultrasound scanning.} To achieve AI-assisted scanning, one line of research adopts reinforcement learning methods~\cite{amadou2024goal,li2023rl}, while another focuses on the supervised learning paradigm~\cite{narang2021utility,bao2024real, droste2020automatic, men2023gaze}.
-For reinforcement learning methods, the primary challenge lies in constructing a good simulation environment.
-Current approaches~\cite{amadou2024goal,li2023rl} mainly use computed tomography (CT) scan data of the heart as the simulation environment.
-However, acquiring cardiac CT scan data is more costly than ultrasound data, which limits the scalability of such methods.
-Additionally, differences between CT and ultrasound data pose challenges for domain adaptation.
-For supervised learning methods~\cite{narang2021utility,droste2020automatic,bao2024real,men2023gaze}, expert scanning demonstration data is typically collected, where each plane image is paired with a corresponding probe pose.
+For supervised learning methods, expert scanning demonstration data is typically collected, where each plane image is paired with a corresponding probe pose or adjustment action.
 This data is used to learn the mapping between plane images and the corresponding probe movement actions.
-For instance, Narang et al.~\cite{narang2021utility} proposed a single-frame based commercial AI algorithm, trained on 500K labeled samples, to guide novices in performing echocardiography.
+Recent works~\cite{jiang2025towards} has demonstrated that this strategy shows promising generalization performance in vascular scanning.
+Specifically, Narang et al.~\cite{narang2021utility} proposed a single-frame based commercial AI algorithm, trained on 500K labeled samples, to guide novices in performing echocardiography.
 However, this is a clinical-oriented work, and the technical details have not been fully disclosed.
 Unlike them, we propose a novel algorithm and make their details publicly available.
 Bao et al.~\cite{bao2024real} proposed a navigation system that provides only probe rotation movement guidance for locating the apical four-chamber (A4C) and two-chamber (A2C) plane.
 However, considering only the A4C and A2C planes is far from sufficient to meet clinical needs.
-Transitioning from the A4C plane to the parasternal long-axis plane involves a complex combination of translational and rotational motions, making it highly restrictive to focus solely on rotation.
-Furthermore, Bao et al. did not consider the issue of individual differences.
-Meanwhile, our paper proposes a novel pre-training method to enhance the model's ability to construct personalized cardiac structures, while also providing transition and rotation guidance for locating the ten most common standard planes, including the A4C and A2C planes.
-Droste et al.~\cite{droste2020automatic} proposed US-GuideNet, which uses sequence as input to guide obstetric ultrasound scanning.
+Besides, transitioning from the A4C plane to the parasternal long-axis plane involves a complex combination of translational and rotational motions, making it highly restrictive to focus solely on rotation.
+Jiang et al.~\cite{jiang2024cardiac,jiang2024structure} proposed pre-training strategies to learn the implicit cardiac structure, which is helpful for the downstream probe guidance task.
+Furthermore, Jiang et al. did not consider the issue of individual differences.
+Meanwhile, our paper proposes a novel pre-training method to enhance the model's ability to construct personalized cardiac structures.
+Droste et al.~\cite{droste2020automatic} proposed US-GuideNet and Men et al.~\cite{men2023gaze} proposed Multimodal-GuideNet.
+Both approaches use sequence as input to guide obstetric ultrasound scanning.
 Empirically, we find that simply increasing the sequence length does not lead to performance improvements, indicating that the model’s ability to capture individual structural information from sequences needs optimization (Sec.~\ref{sec:exp}).
-However, US-GuideNet does not focus on enhancing the model's ability to extract useful information from past sequences, resulting in suboptimal performance.
-Moreover, US-GuideNet also focuses exclusively on rotation, which represents a major limitation of its work.
+However, US-GuideNet and Multimodal-GuideNet do not focus on enhancing the model's ability to extract useful information from past sequences, resulting in suboptimal performance.
+Moreover, they also focuses exclusively on rotation, which represents a major limitation of these works.